dandes3/pepper/README.md

 # Pepper
-An ICS file modifier and parser for learning purposes
+An ICS file modifier and parser with a GUI for learning purposes